-Policy Fellow Alum, Centre for Science and Policy
+Policy Fellow Alumna, Centre for Science and Policy

-A government economist by background, Andrea has worked in various Whitehall Departments including the Cabinet Office, the Home Office, the former Ministry of Agriculture, the former Department for the Environment and the former Department for Employment.
+A government economist by background, Andrea worked in various other Whitehall Departments including the Cabinet Office, the Home Office, the former Ministry of Agriculture, the former Department for the Environment and the former Department for Employment.
 In the Cabinet Office she worked in the Strategy Unit on economic and social challenges; she has also worked with the OECD on local economic growth and undertook a secondment to the French Civil Service.

 Andrea’s areas of interest for her Fellowship, starting in May 2012, centred around decentralisation, system design, risk and uncertainty.
 To read about her experience as a Policy Fellow see here.